 There are of course hundreds of other smoking options – we touched on some of them at the start.
 Smoked chicken and turkey are popular all year round in the US, but particularly in winter, when the smoked flavor keys into festive memories of fires and warmth in a cold world.

 Smoked salmon graces every boardroom in the land when big deals are struck.
 You can smoke venison too, for storage through a lean season as much as to improve the flavor.
 Venison, like many gamey types of cuts of meat, has the strength of flavor to stand up to and embrace the smoking process.

 Overall though, the two kings of meat for smoking are pork ribs and beef ribs.
 Pork ribs offer a whole myriad of ways to take on new flavors and textures with smoke.

 Beef leads with its tougher cuts, the more tender meat being usually better when exposed to simpler cooking and preparation methods.

 So what have we learned about the best meats for smoking?

-- You can smoke any meat you have to hand, but the more delicate its native flavor, the cleverer you have to be in the smoking process to enhance, rather than to overpower, that flavor.
+- You can smoke meat you have to hand, but the more delicate its native flavor, the cleverer you have to be in the smoking process to enhance, rather than overpower, that flavor.

 - The best meat for smoking is frequently meat that otherwise would be more difficult or less palatable to eat.
-Smoking – and then the slower cooking process – turns these harder cuts into tender flavor bombs
+Smoking – and then the slow cooking process – turns these harder cuts into tender flavor bombs

-Ultimately, as the saying is, smoke ’em if you’ve got ’em – with a little skill and the right wood chips, there’s not a meat that can’t be enhanced with a smoky flavor.
+Ultimately, as the saying is, smoke ’em if you’ve got ’em – with a little skill and the right wood chips, there’s not meat that can’t be enhanced with a smoky flavor.